elfgod/ExpressJS-Bootcamp/README.md

 9. Best Practices (Coming...)

 10. Supplemental - connecting to various DBs (very basic - only for those already familiar with a database)

+### Who this course is for:

+- Beginner node developers who want to learn Express but overwhelmed by full MERN or MEAN courses
+- Beginner node developers who need a review of JUST Express js
+- Developers who want to go into the various pieces of Express in a little more depth without having to look at the docs
+- Developers interested in using node as a webserver or using web sockets with Express

 ### Requirements